 Between 1820 and 1860 more than 60 percent of the Upper South’s enslaved population was “sold South.”
 Covering 25 to 30 miles a day on foot, men, women, and children marched south in large groups called coffles.
 One former slave named Charles Ball remembered that slave traders bound the women together with rope.
 They fastened the men first with chains around their necks and then handcuffed them in pairs.
 The traders removed the restraints when the coffle neared the market.

-During the seventeenth and eighteenth centuries enslaved African Americans in the Upper South mostly raised tobacco.
+During the 17th and 18th centuries enslaved African Americans in the Upper South mostly raised tobacco.
 In coastal South Carolina and Georgia, they harvested indigo for dye and grew rice, using agricultural expertise brought with them from Africa.
 By the 1800’s rice, sugar, and cotton became the South’s leading cash crops.
 The patenting of the cotton gin by Eli Whitney in 1793 made it possible for workers to separate the seeds from the fiber.
 Able to process some 600-700 pounds daily, it was ten times more cotton than could be processed by hand.

 The Industrial Revolution, centered in Great Britain, quadrupled the demand for cotton, which soon became America’s leading export.
 Southern planters’ acute need for more cotton workers helped expand southern slavery.
 By the time the Civil War began, the South exported more than a million tons of cotton annually to textile manufactories in Great Britain and the North.
 Short-staple, or upland cotton, dominated the market.
 An area still called the Black Belt, which stretched across Georgia, Alabama, Mississippi, and Louisiana, grew some 80 percent of the nation’s crop.
 Simultaneously cotton expanded into the new states of Arkansas and Texas.
 In parts of the Black Belt, enslaved African Americans made up more than three-fourths of the total population.